CarlosW1998/Resource-Manager/README.md

 # Resource-Manager
- Flask API to create a resource manager.
+ Flask API to create a model manager.